hittingray/gw2-raidar-uploader-newest/README.md

     C:\Users\USERNAME\Documents\Guild Wars 2\addons\arcdps\arcdps.cbtlogs

+If you are updating from a previous version, only copy `UploadNewestToRaidar.bat` and `curl.exe`.
+Copying `settings.txt` will overwrite your settings file and you will have to re-enter your username and password.

 ## Usage ##
+The first time set up of this script requires you to input your GW2 username and password into `settings.txt`.
+The fields are currently blank and your username and password should be put after the =.
+Example:

+    username=hittingray
+    password=gw2raidar

 Simply double click the UploadNewestToRaidar.bat to run the script, and all the newest logs from each boss will be uploaded.